SarthakPaandey/ResumeWebsiteGenerator/Readme.md

-# It is working properly but it is not correctly hosted if you want to check it just clone and run it in your local.
+# Just clone and run it in your local.
 # Resume Generator

 ## Approach and Solution